-But it is the advent of electricity markets that has made OPF a central, essential, and everyday part of running power systems.
+But it is the advent of electricity markets that has made OPF a central, essential part of running power systems.
 There are two comments to be made here:

-- Most electricity markets utilize the linear programmed securityconstrained OPF (LP-SCOPF).
+- Most electricity markets utilize the simultaneous co-optimized linear programmed security-constrained OPF (SC-LP-SCOPF).
 We will focus only on the LP-OPF in these notes.
-However, the main difference between LP-SCOPF and LP-OPF is that additional constraints ("security" constraints) associated with branch overload under contingency conditions are present in the former and not in the latter. - Most electricity markets allow both offers (to sell) and bids (to buy).
+However, the main difference between LP-SCOPF and LP-OPF is that security constraints associated with branch overload are present in the former and not in the latter.
+The main difference between SC-LP-SCOPF and LP-SCOPF is that the ancillary services (reserves) are co-optimized in the former but not in the latter. - Electricity markets may allow both offers (to sell) and bids (to buy).
 We will allow only the former in these notes, but introduction of the latter provides nothing conceptually new.